Greatdrak/BNTRedux/README.md

 **Quantum Nova Traders** is a modern reimagining of the classic **Blacknova Traders** game.
 While we built our codebase from scratch, our core foundation is deeply rooted in the mathematical formulas, game mechanics, and design principles established by the original Blacknova Traders.

 ### About Blacknova Traders
 Blacknova Traders was one of the pioneering browser-based multiplayer games that defined the space trading genre.
-It introduced groundbreaking concepts that became industry standards:
+It was hella-fancy for its time.
 - **Mathematical Trading Formulas** - Sophisticated pricing algorithms and market dynamics
 - **Resource Management Systems** - Complex cargo capacity and ship upgrade mechanics
 - **Multiplayer Competition** - Real-time player vs player trading and strategy